Hibou57/External-Programs-ST3/README.md

 input.

 Error stream from the program, is displayed back in an error output panel, named `output.errors`.
-Other error messages, not from the program itself go to the status bar.
+Other error messages, not from the invoked program itself, go to the status bar.

+### Creating a command

 Example usage from a `*.sublime-commands` file: